Audubon Hosts Birdwalk at Peña Blanca

 By Signe Hammer

-The walk is open to all birders, beginners and experienced alike.
-Wear comfortable, sturdy walking shoes and bring water and a hat.
-We will have our Audubon de México bird guide, Birds of San Miguel—with 81 species commonly found in the San Miguel area—for sale.
-Our guides carry telescopes so that everyone can see distant birds clearly, and we will have a few pairs of binoculars to lend.
+The walk is open to all birders, beginning and experienced alike.
+Wear comfortable, sturdy walking shoes, and bring water and a hat.
+We’ll have our Audubon de México bird guide, Birds of San Miguel—with 81 species commonly found in the San Miguel area—for sale.
+Our guides carry telescopes so that everyone can see distant birds clearly, and we’ll also have a few pairs of binoculars to lend.

 Carpooling is essential, so if you have a car, please bring it.
-Plan to arrive at 7:45am, as we leave promptly at 8:00am.
-You will be back about noon, with new entries for your life list and new birding friends.
+Plan to arrive at 7:45am, as we will be forming teams to go to all three Christmas Bird Count sites (the other two are our beautiful botanical garden, El Charco del Ingenio, and a richly varied site along the Rio Laja, near the bridge at Cieneguita).
+We’ll leave as soon after 8am as possible.
+You’ll be back by 12:30pm, with new entries for your life list and new birding friends.
 Steady rain cancels.

 Meets in front of Instituto Allende